Alwatr/nanotron/README.md

-# Alwatr ES SDK

-## Introduction

-The Alwatr ECMAScript (JavaScript/TypeScript) SDK is a collection of client-side libraries that are used by applications utilizing Alwatr services.
-These libraries provide functionality for various purposes, such as logging, cryptography, fetching data, mathematical operations, server implementation, utility functions, and data validation.
+# ECMAScript Nano Libs

+This repository contains numerous small utility packages.
+These packages serve various useful purposes and are written in nano ESModule without any dependencies.

 Here is a brief overview of the included libraries:

-1. [Logger](./packages/logger): Sophisticated, colorful console debugger with customizable scope
-2. [Crypto](./packages/crypto): Secure authentication HOTP token generator (based on the HMAC-based One-Time Password algorithm) and cryptographic utilities written in a concise TypeScript module.
+1. [`tsconfig-base`](./packages/tsconfig-base#readme): This is a foundational TypeScript configuration used for Alwatr projects.
+2. [`flat-string`](./packages/flat-string#readme): The `flat-string` function flattens the underlying C structures of a concatenated JavaScript string.
+3. [`global-scope`](./packages/global-scope#readme): This TypeScript module provides a cross-platform alternative to `globalThis` named `globalScope`.
+This object works across different environments, including browsers (`window`), Node.js (`global`), and Web Workers (`self`).
+4. [`platform-info`](./packages/platform-info#readme): This module offers a method to identify the current platform where the script is being executed.
+It defines a `platformInfo` constant that contains details about the current platform.
+5. [`prettier-config`](./packages/prettier-config#readme): These are Alwatr's shared configurations for Prettier.
+6. [`eslint-config`](./packages/eslint-config#readme): This is Alwatr's ECMAScript Style Guide presented as shareable ESLint configurations.
+7. [`deep-clone`](./packages/deep-clone#readme): This function allows you to clone deeply nested objects and arrays in JavaScript.
+8. [`nano-build`](./packages/nano-build#readme): This is a tool for building/bundling ECMAScript, TypeScript, and JavaScript libraries.
+It's user-friendly, requires no setup, follows best practices, has no dependencies, and uses esbuild for improved performance.
+9. [`type-helper`](./packages/type-helper#readme): Collection of useful typescript type helpers.
+10. [`wait`](./packages/wait#readme): Comprehensive toolkit for managing asynchronous operations.
+11. [`exit-hook`](./packages/exit-hook#readme): A utility for registering exit handlers in Node.js.
+12. [`flatomise`](./packages/flatomise#readme): A utility for creating promises that can be externally resolved or rejected.
+13. [`async-queue`](./packages/async-queue#readme): A queue that executes async tasks in order like mutex and semaphore methodology for javascript and typescript.
+14. [`node-fs`](./packages/node-fs#readme): Enhanced file system operations in Node.js, including reading, writing, and handling JSON files, with both synchronous and asynchronous options.
+15. [`is-number`](./packages/is-number#readme): A simple utility to check if a value is a number.
+16. [`parse-duration`](./packages/parse-duration#readme): A simple utility to parse a duration string into milliseconds number.
+17. [`local-storage`](./packages/local-storage#readme): `localJsonStorage` is a utility object in our TypeScript package that provides methods for interacting with the local storage in a structured and versioned manner.
+18. [`polyfill-has-own`](./packages/polyfill-has-own#readme): A polyfill for `Object.hasOwn`.
-3. [Fetch](./packages/fetch): Enhanced fetch API with cache strategy, retry pattern, timeout, auxiliary methods, and improved types written in a concise TypeScript ES module.
+19. [`fetch`](./packages/fetch/README.md): Enhanced fetch API with cache strategy, retry pattern, timeout, helper methods and enhanced types.
-4. [Math](./packages/math): Simple yet practical Math library written in a concise TypeScript module.
-5. [Nano Server](./packages/nano-server): Exquisite, powerful nodejs server tailored for nanoservice use cases, written in a concise TypeScript module.
-6. [Util](./packages/util): Utility library crafted in a concise TypeScript module.
-7. [Validator](./packages/validator): Straightforward and valuable validator library written in a concise TypeScript module.

-For more detailed information and guidelines on how to use each package, please refer to to each package's README.
+For more detailed information and guidelines on how to use each package, please refer to each package's README.

-## License

-The entire library is made available under the [MIT License](./LICENSE), ensuring unfettered and broad usage for developers and contributors alike.